 ARB v AG & AA Ltd (Southend Magistrates’ Court) – prosecuting, on behalf of the Architects Registration Board, an individual and a company for use of the title ‘architect’ on the company’s website and in online advertising of its services when not registered to do so.

-Miriam appears on behalf of requested persons and judicial authorities in extradition proceedings.
+Miriam acts for requested persons and judicial authorities in extradition proceedings, both at first instance and on appeal.

 Miriam has acted in a range of cases involving arguments relating to the competence of a prosecutor or court to issue European Arrest Warrants, prison conditions and the sufficiency of prison assurances, conviction in absence and lack of retrial rights, the validity of European Arrest Warrants, physical and mental ill-health, human trafficking.
 Miriam is well-versed at arguing cases involving delay and the disproportionate effect of extradition on a requested person’s right to a family and private life (Article 8) and has acted in complex cases involving, for example, the relevance of youth sentencing and the illnesses of other family members including children.